SingHacks-2025/ancileo-msig/README.md

 - **Rethink the conversation flow** from first principles
 - **Create delightful micro-interactions** that surprise and engage

+---> You are encouraged to take liberties & inititives, and if needed, to mock other service provider in order to enhances the capabilties of your agent(s)

 ### The Foundation Blocks (Use as Inspiration)

 ```